 The utilization rate of charge points

-The utilization of charge points is often defined as the time when the charge point is actively charging.
+The utilization of charge points is often defined as the time when the EV charging point is actively charging.
 A high utilization means you have many or long charging sessions every day.
-Typically high utilization is a good indicator of either well-located charge points and will lead to a high return on investment (ROI).
+Typically high utilization is a good indicator of either well-located electric vehicle charge points and will lead to a high return on investment (ROI).

 Of course, there are many more parameters and metrics that you can use.
 The parameters listed above are just a small sample of those available.
 Charging management software such as Ampcontrol shows many more useful data points.